flyteorg/flytesnacks/examples/greatexpectations_plugin/README.md

 ### Data Validation Failure

-If the data validation fails, the plugin will raise a {py:class}`GreatExpectationsValidationError <greatexpectations:great_expectations.exceptions.GreatExpectationsValidationError>`.
+If the data validation fails, the plugin will raise a `GreatExpectationsValidationError`.

 For example, this is how the error message looks on the Flyte UI: